GTFS-RT Realtime Sync

 Async Architecture & Backpressure Control

-GTFS-RT feeds deliver protobuf-encoded snapshots of vehicle positions, trip updates, and service alerts at 10–30 second intervals.
-When these streams intersect with fare validation logs, the ingestion layer must decouple polling from processing.
+When GTFS-RT streams intersect with fare validation logs, the ingestion layer must decouple polling from processing.
 Implementing async batching for high-volume tap streams prevents backpressure from cascading into the reconciliation engine.
 Python’s asyncio combined with connection pooling allows concurrent fetches of GTFS-RT snapshots while queuing AFC transaction batches for downstream normalization.
 This pattern proves critical during peak periods when tap density spikes and GTFS-RT payloads frequently arrive out of sequence or with delayed timestamps.

 A production polling loop should never block on network I/O or disk writes.
 Instead, use a producer-consumer topology where a lightweight fetcher pushes raw protobuf payloads into a bounded asyncio.Queue, while downstream workers pull, decode, and validate.
-This isolates network jitter from processing latency and ensures graceful degradation when downstream databases or message brokers slow down.
+This isolates network jitter from processing latency and ensures graceful degradation when downstream databases or message brokers slow down — the same self-throttling principle the extraction stage relies on, where a slow sink naturally slows the fetcher through an awaited queue.put().

 The sequence below shows the decoupled polling-to-reconciliation flow over time, with backoff on feed failure: